gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 You can find guides of transferrable skills on the internet to use as guide.

 I like to start the Resume with a general statement about my professional aims.
 I also like to include a line or two on hobbies.
-During interviews, I've got asked about my hobbies a couple of times and find that it distends the atmosphere.
+During interviews, I've got asked about my hobbies a couple of times and find that it relaxes the conversation.

-Contrary to an application for a post-doc position, industry recruiters are not looking for an exhaustive list of publications.
-They are interested on your skills and the results of your work (hence, the sandwich rule).
+Contrary to an application for a post-doc position, for most industry positions recruiters are not looking for an exhaustive list of publications.
+They may be more interested on your skills and the results of your work (hence, the sandwich rule).
 You may highlight some of your publications as a quantifiable result of your work, but try to find other results than papers (eg, tools, methods, processes, ...).

 As for the layout, be concise in the content and allow for generous white spaces (lateral margins, section separations, ...).
-Making it visually appealing may maximize the chances of getting it actually reviewed.
+Making it visually appealing may maximize the chances of getting it reviewed.
-Use buzzwords that match with the ones in the job description (in my case these could be: computer vision, machine learning, deep learning, Python, etc...).
+Use buzzwords that match with the ones in the job description.
 Regarding a personal photo, I think that it does not add anything to the Resume and it may actually harm more than benefit, so I don't use it.
 The Resume should not be more than 2 pages in length (ideally 1 for recent PhD graduates).